FairgateLabs/rust-bitvmx-zk-proof/README.md

 `rzup install`

+#### Installation Scripts

 We also provide 2 scripts to install risczero and the dependencies First run 'setup.sh'
 Then run 'install_risczero.sh'

+#### Install AWS client

+When installed in Amazon EC2 is necessary to install the AWS client to allow the job-dispatcher to control the proof generation

 ### Risc0 Guest Build